Munazirul/rtl8188eus/README.md

 8. `sudo make install`
 9. `sudo reboot` (must)
 10. `sudo modprobe 8188eu` (Only if the wifi networks are not shown on your machine)

+#Alternate solution
+If you still face any trouble installing this driver on your Kali machine, my suggestion is to download Parrot Home from - https://deb.parrot.sh/parrot/iso/5.0.1/Parrot-home-5.0.1_amd64.iso.torrent  or  https://deb.parrot.sh/parrot/iso/5.0.1/
+There is no need to install any driver on your parrot OS Home edition.
+"Do not" update or upgrade your Parrot OS after downloading and installing it on virtualBox (apt update and upgrade).
+I am personally using my TP-Link adapter on my Parrot OS Home without the requirement of any driver.

 # Original Driver can be found at https://github.com/aircrack-ng/rtl8188eus